RTEMS/rtems-docs/c-user/clock/background.rst

 the quantum or timeslice.

-The system's timeslice is defined as an integral number of ticks, and is specified in the Configuration Table.
+The system's timeslice is defined as an integral number of ticks, and is specified by the :ref:`CONFIGURE_TICKS_PER_TIMESLICE` application configuration option.
 The timeslice is defined for the entire system of tasks, but timeslicing is enabled and disabled on a per task basis.

 The clock tick directives implement timeslicing by decrementing the running task's time-remaining counter when both timeslicing and preemption are